CityofToronto/vz_challenge/transportation/posted_speed_limits/README.md

 ## Description

-The City of Toronto Transportation Services maintains [this dataset](tcl_posted_speeds.zip) `tcl_posted_speeds.zip` which contains the posted speed limits on all of the centreline segments from the March 2013 Toronto Centreline.
+The City of Toronto Transportation Services maintains [this dataset](posted_speed_limits.zip) `posted_speed_limits.zip` which contains the posted speed limits on all of the centreline segments from the March 2013 Toronto Centreline.
 The speed limits are current as of May 2018.

 **Format:** ESRI Shapefile